Kushiro wetlands megasolar issue: Other personalities

 On August 18, rock star Masanori Sera expressed his concern for the construction of the megasolar farms, stating on his X post, "How is this environmentally friendly?
 The situation is now irreversible." (どこが地球環境に優しいのか　もう取り返しのつかない状況).
 On September 10, Tomoka Igari, a member of the Japanese idol group Kamen Joshi, expressed her concern stating that "the megasolar construction in the area is a violation" and "should be stopped immediately".
 On September 14, Yūta Misaki, a Sapporo businessman, criticized the government response to the issue of megasolar plants in Tsurui, Hokkaido.
 He called for the government to "take responsibility in protecting nature".

+Impact

+The issue draws attention in the research of Siberian salamander in the area.
+In October 2025, the Kushiro Nature Conservation Association raised from 800 people for the research of the species.

+Investigation

+Hokkaido Prefectural Government set out a survey on the area around the Kushiro shitsugen National Park between January 13 to 16, 2026.
+The result was published on March 3, 2026.
+According to the survey report, the harmful substances found in the area exceeds the standard value set out in the Soil Pollution Countermeasures Act with 26 specific harmful substances was detected including Arsenic, Fluorine, and Boron, which exceed the standard limit.